-Secured borrowings represent the outstanding balance at 31 December 2022 under a convertible note facility with Republic Investment Management and associates in Singapore, managed through the registrar Sing Rim Pte Ltd of Singapore ("Registrar").
+Secured borrowings represent the outstanding balance at 31 December 2023 under a Convertible Note Facility ("Facility") with Republic Investment Management and associates in Singapore, managed through the registrar Sing Rim Pte Ltd of Singapore ("Registrar").
 The Group entered into a US\$15 million facility in August 2016.

-The key terms and conditions of the convertible note facility have been varied subsequent to the initial terms agreed in the secured convertible notes Deed Poll dated 23 August 2016.
-The terms have been amended by a Deed of Variation dated 14 September 2016, Letter of Variation dated 28 December 2016, Letter of Variation dated 30 March 2017, Letter of Variation dated 17 August 2017, Letter of Variation dated 18 February 2018, Letter of Variation dated 26 March 2018, Letter of Variation dated 9 May 2018, Letter of Variation dated 20 August 2018, Letter of Variation dated 6 September 2018, Letter of Variation dated 19 December 2018, the Amended and Restated Secured Convertible Note Deed Poll dated 5 March 2019, Letter of Variation and Variation to the Secured Convertible Note Deed Poll dated 28 June 2019, and Letter of Variation dated 18 January 2021.
-The specific details of each of these variations are outlined within the announcements previously lodged with the ASX (available on the Company website).
+The key terms and conditions of the Facility have been varied subsequent to the initial terms agreed in the secured convertible notes Deed Poll dated 23 August 2016.
+The terms have been amended by a Deed of Variation dated 14 September 2016, Letter of Variation dated 28 December 2016, Letter of Variation dated 30 March 2017, Letter of Variation dated 17 August 2017, Letter of Variation dated 18 February 2018, Letter of Variation dated 26 March 2018, Letter of Variation dated 9 May 2018, Letter of Variation dated 20 August 2018, Letter of Variation dated 6 September 2018, Letter of Variation dated 19 December 2018, the Amended and Restated Secured Convertible Note Deed Poll dated 5 March 2019, Letter of Variation and Variation to the Secured Convertible Note Deed Poll dated 8 April 2019, Letter of Variation dated 28 June 2019, Letter of Variation dated 18 January 2021, Letter of Variation dated 15 December 2023, and Addendum to the Variation dated 19 February 2024.
+Details of each of these variations are outlined in the announcements that the Company previously filed with the ASX up until its delisting in April 2022, and made available on its website.

-The key terms and conditions of the convertible note facility (Tranches 1, 2 & 3) as varied on 18 January 2021 are as follows:
+The key terms and conditions of the Facility (Tranches 1, 2 & 3) as varied on 15 December 2023 and by the subsequent addendum are as follows: